tdunham19/OrbiSeq/README.md

 These workflows take advantage of nf-core [modules](https://nf-co.re/modules) for many of these components and the overall [nf-core](https://nf-co.re/) design philosophy.

-The illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing) and the iVar package[iVar](https://github.com/andersen-lab/ivar?tab=readme-ov-file).
+The illumina workflow takes advantage of the [Stenglein Lab Read Preprocessing Pipeline](https://github.com/stenglein-lab/read_preprocessing) and the [iVar](https://github.com/andersen-lab/ivar?tab=readme-ov-file) package.

 the nanopore workflow takes advantage of the ViralConsensus tool [ViralConsensus](https://github.com/niemasd/ViralConsensus).